Rasenia

 Rasenia is an extinct ammonoid cephalopod genus belonging to the superfamily Perisphinctoidea.
 These fast-moving nektonic carnivores lived during the Upper Jurassic period, in the Kimmeridgian and Tithonian ages.

 Etymology

-This genus gets its name from Market Rasen in Lincolnshire (Midland England), place where it is frequently found.
+This genus gets its name from Market Rasen in Lincolnshire, England, where it is frequently found.

 Distribution

-Fossils of species within this genus have been found in the Jurassic sediments of Russia, France and United Kingdom.
+Fossils of species within this genus have been found in the Jurassic sediments of Russia, France and the United Kingdom.